 Personalized Interactive TV

-Traditionally, the delivery of TV programming to viewers has been through one-way networks such as cable or satellite.
-However, with the prevalence of two-way Internet broadband access networks, companies can now add services such as voice (VoIP) and video thereby allowing viewers to have an interactive experience.
+Traditionally, the delivery of TV programming to viewers is through one-way networks such as cable or satellite.
+However, with the prevalence of two-way internet broadband access networks, companies can now add services such as voice (VoIP) and video.
+Thus, allowing viewers to have an interactive experience.

-The conventional TV programming allows viewers to be somehow involved in the programs mostly by voting or sending in their opinions and views on given topics.
-Viewers should start expecting to be involved more in the TV programs they watch considering the fact that multimedia content and TV programs are increasingly being delivered online.
-We might not continue having a couple of people in the studio as a live audience.
-With millions of people watching programs online, television presenters will be talking to a huge audience that will be sending feedback immediately.
+Conventional TV programming allows viewers get involved in the programs mostly by voting or sending in their opinions on given topics.
+Viewers should start expecting to be involved more in the TV programs they watch.
+This is because multimedia content and TV programs are increasingly being delivered online.
+With millions of people watching programs online, television presenters will talk to a huge audience that will send immediate feedback.

 How is IPTV Changing the future of traditional advertisements?

-When it comes to advertising, you can be sure everything is going to change.
-As a matter of fact, viewers using Video on Demand (VOD) services are now receiving interactive advertising.
+When it comes to advertising, everything is going to change.
+As a matter of fact, viewers using Video-on-Demand (VOD) services are now receiving interactive advertising.
 What’s happening is that viewers are just watching content in a typical web page.
 It’s upon them to choose whether to visit the website by clicking on the advertisement or just ignore.
-We’re simply experiencing a shift from the conventional way of advertising to highly targeted, behavioral advertising online.
-IPTV will, therefore, be an important tool for delivering highly targeted advertisements.
-Adverts will not just be delivered to anyone that’s available online.
-The generic adverts we see today on television channels won’t have a place on IPTV.
+We’re simply experiencing a shift from the conventional way of advertising to highly targeted, behavioral online advertising.
+Therefore, IPTV will be an important tool for delivering highly targeted advertisements.
+Generic advertisements we see today on television channels won’t have a place on IPTV.
 Furthermore, viewers might as well select the advertisements they’d like to watch.

-IPTV, according to industry experts is a viable programming platform that is changing the way people receive video content and revolutionizing content creation.
+IPTV, according to industry experts is a viable programming platform that is changing the way people receive video content.
+It is revolutionizing content creation.
 The video content on IPTV is transforming the web experience and making it more robust for viewers.
-The presented content and information is put in compelling formats that greatly interests viewers.
+Content and information is put in compelling formats that greatly interests viewers.
 It’s clear that IPTV has a promising future.
 You may consider comparing IPTV plans in Canada to see what will work for you.